 - Schedule III.
 These drugs have a moderate to low potential for addiction.
 Schedule III includes drugs like codeine, ketamine, and anabolic steroids.

 - Schedule IV.
 Drugs that have a low risk of dependence include Xanax, Valium, Soma, and Ambien.

-A main issue with the opioid crisis is pharmaceutical companies pushing highly addictive pills to patients in pain but downplayed the drugs’ addictive qualities.
-When the prescriptions ran out, people turned to other means of getting the drugs, which continued their addiction and some led to overdoses.
+A main issue with the opioid crisis is pharmaceutical companies pushing highly addictive pills to patients in pain.
+Often times, the drugs’ addictive qualities are downplayed.
+When prescriptions run out, people turn to other means of getting the drugs.
+As a result, this continues their addiction and can lead to overdosing.

 Defective Car Parts

 You should be able to depend on your car to get you where you need to go.
-When car manufacturers are negligent and produce faulty products, they’re risking your life.
-A car that has an unreliable brake system or faulty airbags could cause catastrophic injuries.
+When car manufacturers are negligent and produce faulty products, however, they’re risking your life.
+For example, a car that has a poor brake system or faulty airbags could cause catastrophic injuries.

 Entire motor vehicles or components of those vehicles can have a hazardous fault.
-The National Highway Traffic Safety Administration (NHTSA) states that recalls happen when a motor vehicle or part of the vehicle doesn’t follow the Feder Motor Vehicle Safety Standard, or there is a safety-related defect with the equipment.
+The National Highway Traffic Safety Administration (NHTSA) recalls vehicles.
+This happens when a car or part of the vehicle doesn’t follow the Federal Motor Vehicle Safety Standards.
+Recalls also happen if there is a safety defect with the equipment.